Lyndsay is a huge fan of all things Disney, and she enjoys finding ways to incorporate its magic in everything from crafts to recipes.

 4. The Disneyland Railroad Has a Very Special Car

 The Lilly Belle Pullman Car is used to give VIP guests a private tour of the park.
 It is furnished with antiques and has stained glass windows.
 Every once in a while, tickets to ride this special car are given to park visitors.

 There is a brick wall on Main Street that has bricks on it that do not match in size or shape.
 These are actually the bricks Walt used to figure out what size and shape he wanted the bricks to be in the park.
 This wall is located behind a water fountain next to the lockers.

 6. Main Street Was Modeled After a Real Town

 Main Street USA was designed after Marceline, Missouri, where Walt Disney grew up.
 He wanted to share his fond childhood memories with his guests.

 Main Street also utilizes Air Smellitizers!
-These patented machines wonderful smells of food and candy through vents out into the crowd of people walking along Main Street!
-During most of the year, Main Street uses the scent of vanilla and the delicious smell of candy, but during Christmas it is changed to peppermint!
+These patented machines give off wonderful smells of food and candy through vents out into the crowd of people walking along Main Street!
+During most of the year, Main Street uses the scent of vanilla and the delicious smell of candy, but during Christmas, it is changed to peppermint!
 These machines are also located in other parts of the park, creating a salty sea breeze near Pirates of the Caribbean and a honeyed aroma near Pooh's Adventure.

-7. Main Street is Built in a Forced Perspective
+7. Main Street Is Built in a Forced Perspective